-We’ve already talked about how triggers change what we think about.
-Next let’s talk about how triggers influence choice and sales.
-Know, for example, the Muzak you’re used to hearing while you shop for groceries?
-Well researchers subtly replaced it with music from different countries.
-In some days, people came into the store and the store was playing French music, music you might think of when you go to France.
-On other days, they played German music, what you more might think of as a polka, maybe, or other music you might expect to hear around Oktoberfest.
+Triggers change what we think about.
+What’s more, is their influence on choice and sales.
+For example, what about the Muzak you hear while you shop for groceries?
+In one experiment, researchers subtly replaced it with music from different countries.
+On some days people came into the store and the store was playing music you might think of when you go to France.
+On other days they played German music, polka, or other music you might expect to hear around Oktoberfest.

-They manipulated the music that people heard and they measured what people bought.
-They were wondering how the type of music that people were listening to might change what they purchased.
-Now again, should it?
-Well you might say no. The wine you like is the same.
-The products you like are the same.
+The researchers wondered how the type of music people listened to might change what they bought, so they manipulated the music people heard and measured those purchases.
+You may say it shouldn’t affect choice.
+The wine you like is the same, the products you like are the same.
 The only difference is the music that happens to be playing in the store.
 Why should that matter?

 But when scientists looked at the data, they found that the music being played impacted the wine people bought.
-When French music was playing, well, more customers bought French wine.
-And when German music was playing, more customers bought German wine.
-Same thing, right?
-The music is different, so it changes what we end up preferring.
-Might not change whether we like French wine or German wine, but it changes what we choose because it makes those products or ideas more top of mind.
-Makes us more likely to reach for a varietal French wine, maybe a nice chardonnay, rather than a bottle of German wine, may be a nice Riesling.
+When French music was playing, more customers bought French wine, and when German music was playing, more customers bought German wine.
+Different music influenced what customers preferred.
+It might not change whether we like French wine or German wine, but it impacts what we choose because those products or ideas become more top of mind.

 More Serious Implications

-Think about it for a moment.
-Where did you cast your ballot in the last election?
-Well, most people will answer this question with the name of their city or state.
-Durham, North Carolina.
-New York City, New York.
-Scranton.
-That’s where I voted.
-If asked to clarify, they might add, well I voted near my office.
-Or across from the supermarket.
-A few miles away from my home.
+Think about where you cast your ballot in the last election.
+Most people will answer this question with the name of their city or state, New York City, New York.
+I voted in Scranton, Pennsylvania.
+If asked to clarify, they may add they voted near their office, or across from the supermarket, or a few miles away from home.
 Few people will be more specific.
-And after all, why should they be?

-Although geography clearly matters in voting—the East Coast, for example, tends to vote a little more Democratic while the South tends to skew a little Republican—few people would think that the exact venue where they voted matters.
-Again, why would it matter?
+Although geography clearly matters in voting—the East Coast, for example, tends to vote a little more Democratic while the South tends to skew a little Republican—few people would think the exact venue where they voted matters.
+Why would it matter?
 You just have your ballot and you drop it off at a particular place, right?

-But think for a moment.
+But stop and think for a moment.
 Be more specific.
 What type of place did you vote in for the last election?
-Was it a church?
-Was it a school?
-Was it a firehouse?
-Most people in the U.S. are assigned to vote at a particular polling location.
+Was it a church, a school, a firehouse?
+Most people in the US are assigned to vote at a particular polling location.

-There’s your typically public buildings, like a fire house, a courthouse, or a school, but can also be things like churches, private office buildings, or other venues.
-If you talk to political scientists, they’ll assume that voting is based on rational and stable preferences.
-Why do people vote?
-Well, they possess core beliefs and they weigh the costs and the benefits when deciding how to vote.
+There’s your typical public buildings, like a fire house, courthouse, or school, but locations can also be churches, private office buildings, or other venues.
+If you talk to political scientists, they’ll assume voting is based on rational and stable preferences.
+People vote because they possess core beliefs and weigh the costs and the benefits when deciding how to cast their vote.

 If we’re concerned about health care, for example, we support initiatives to make it more affordable and available to a greater number of people.
-In this calculating, more cognitive model of voting behavior, the particular kind of building people happen to cast their ballot in shouldn’t impact behavior.
-Again, it makes sense.
+In this calculating, more cognitive model of voting behavior, the kind of building people happen to cast their ballot in shouldn’t impact behavior.
+It makes sense.
 If you’re assigned to vote at a school versus a church, why would you vote differently?
-You’re still the same person.
-You still have the costs and benefits that you might have otherwise.
-Don’t you just drop off your opinion wherever you happen to vote?
-But when we think about triggers, when we think about that idea about cues in the environment and how they make different things accessible, triggers suggest that it just might.
+You’re still the same person with the costs and benefits that you might have otherwise.
+Triggers suggest that the idea of cues in the environment may make different things accessible.

-Could where we vote actually affect how we vote?
-Because different locations contain different triggers.
-Churches are filled with religious imagery, which might remind people of the church doctrine.
-Schools are filled with things like lockers and desks and chalkboards, and those things might remind people of children or their own early educational experience.
+Where we vote could actually affect how we vote, because different locations contain different triggers.
+Churches are filled with religious imagery, which may remind people of the church’s doctrine.
+Schools are filled with things like lockers, desks, and chalkboards, and those things could remind people of children or their own early educational experience.

 Testing Effects of Triggers on Voters

-And once these thoughts are triggered, they might change behavior just like we talked about already.
-Voting in a church, for example, might lead people to think more negatively about abortion or issues like gay marriage.
-Voting in a school might lead people to support education funding based on the stimuli in their environment.
+Voting in a church might lead people to think more negatively about abortion or issues like gay marriage, whereas voting in a school might lead people to support education funding based on the stimuli in their environment.

-Well to test this idea, my colleagues and I acquired data from each polling location in Arizona’s 2000 general election.
+To test this idea, my colleagues and I acquired data from each polling location in Arizona’s 2000 general election.
 We used the name and address of each polling location to determine whether it was a church or a school or some other type of building.
-We looked at the numbers and about 40 percent of people were assigned to vote in churches, 26 percent in schools, 10 percent in community centers, and the rest in a mix of apartment buildings, golf courses, and even RV parks.
-Then we examined whether people voted differently at these different types of polling locations.
+We looked at the numbers, and about 40 percent of people were assigned to vote in churches, 26 percent in schools, 10 percent in community centers, and the rest in a mix of apartment buildings, golf courses, and even RV parks.
+We then examined whether people voted differently at these different types of polling locations.

-We focused in particular on a ballot initiative which proposed raising the sales tax from 5 percent to 5.6 percent to support public schools.
+We focused on a particular ballot initiative which proposed raising the sales tax from 5 percent to 5.6 percent to support public schools.
 This initiative had been hotly debated with good arguments on both sides.
-Most people support education funding, so they want to go that way.
-But few people enjoy paying more taxes, so it’s kind of a tough decision.
-Now if where people voted didn’t matter, then the percent supporting the initiative should be the same at schools and at other types of polling locations.
+Most people support education funding, but few people enjoy paying more taxes, so it’s a tough decision.
+If where people voted didn’t matter, then the percent supporting the initiative should be the same at schools and at other types of polling locations.
 But it wasn’t.
 Over 10,000 more people voted in favor of the school funding initiative when the polling place was a school.
-Polling location dramatically impacting voting behavior.
+Polling location dramatically impacted voting behavior.
 At the end of the day, the initiative passed.

-Now this difference persisted even after we controlled for a host of factors that you might think impact voting: regional differences and political preferences and demographics.
+Now this difference persisted even after we controlled for a host of factors that you might think impact voting: regional differences political preferences, and demographics.
 We even compared two similar groups of people to double-check our findings.
-People who live near schools and were assigned to vote at one versus people who live near schools but were assigned to vote at a different type of polling location.
-Maybe like a firehouse.
-Some of you may live near a school and you actually vote at a school; others may live near school but vote somewhere different.
+People who live near schools and were assigned to vote at one, versus people who live near schools but were assigned to vote at a different type of polling location, like a firehouse.

 Should people be allowed to vote in churches?
-You might say no, given these effects I’ve shown you, but it’s difficult.
-Polling locations need to be large.
-They need to have room for a lot of parking, and they need to be handicap accessible.
-It’s difficult to find locations that are all those things and are open during the day.
-And further, you wouldn’t necessarily expect that triggers affect all voting decisions.
+You may say no, given these effects.
+But polling locations need to be large, they need to have room for a lot of parking, be handicap accessible, and are open during the day.
+It’s difficult to find locations that are all those things.
+Triggers don’t affect all voting decisions.
 Who we vote for president, for example, is a complicated choice that depends on many different dimensions.
-Something that’s simpler, like an initiative about school funding or about religious ideas like gay marriage or abortion, may be easier or more likely to be swayed by where people voted.
-But it’s an interesting, important finding that suggests that triggers have a big important impact on behavior.
+Something that’s simpler, like an initiative about school funding or about religious ideas like gay marriage or abortion, is more likely to be swayed by where people voted.
+But it’s an interesting, important finding that suggests triggers have a big important impact on behavior.